-HeartKids Australia is delighted to announce the research projects to be funded under their Grants-in-Aid program in 2014.
+HeartKids Australia announced the research projects to be funded under the Grants-in-Aid program in 2014.
 The Grants-in-Aid program supports research projects and research capacity building in congenital and acquired childhood heart disease.

 HeartKids Australia would like to thank Wilson HTM Foundation (the Founding Partner of this program), HCF Health Insurance ( Founding Partner of HeartKids Australia), Kiwanis Australia, HeartKids Queensland, HeartKids Victoria and HeartKids New South Wales for their support.

-The seven research projects to be funded in 2014 are as follows:
+The seven research projects funded in 2014 are as follows:

 Principal Investigator: Dr Julian Ayer

 Project: Improving exercise capacity in children with a Fontan circulation after the extracardiac conduit.

 Institution: The Heart Centre for Children, The Children’s Hospital at Westmead and the University of Sydney.

 Additional Investigators: Prof David Winlaw, Prof Hiran Selvadurai, Dr Rajesh Puranik, A/Prof Gary Sholler, Dr Phillip Roberts and A/Prof Yves d’Udekem.